Partial Credit

 “But definitely when ninety percent of sun blotted out, it big enough to notice, right?”

 “Well…it will probably get darker.
 I think maybe the difference will be noticeable.
-And if you look at the pinhole projector…” He touched the contraption of bark and sticks which promptly fell apart.
+And if you look at the pinhole projector…” He touched the contraption of bark and sticks, which promptly fell apart.
 He cursed and propped it back up again.
 “If you look at the pinhole projector, you’ll see that the part of the sun that’s missing is gradually increasing.”

 The savages stared at the projector, dubiously.